24i/vigour_scratch/README.md

 **LESS boilerplate and styleguide for front end projects.**

 Scratch helps you to make abstract CSS architecture using `Less`.
+So, keep it abstract.

 It has semantic code and file structure which helps you write beautiful and modular code.